Qyrus > Resources > Blogs > Feature Friday – How Does Service Virtualization Help in Software Testing?

 Vishal:

-To end, we bugged our experts’ brains to figure out exactly how the implantation and usage of this feature promotes regular, daily, value.
+To end, we bugged our experts’ brains to figure out exactly how the implantation and usage of this feature promote regular, daily, value.
 A consistent feature that can provide daily value is integral to business processes.

 How do you see service virtualization impacting day-to-day operations across organizations?